 Piaget calls this period the threshold to operational thinking.
-That is, the limitations of a pre-conceptual phase of thinking gradually disappear and make way for more specific operational thinking.
+That is, the limitations of a preconceptual phase of thinking gradually disappear and make way for more specific operational thinking.

-The process of social interaction, and especially the role of language in it, is emphasized.
-Also, a child now is more able to engage in mutual contact and social interaction, and the exchange of thoughts with others will promote the disappearance of pre-conceptual forms of thinking.
+The process of social interaction and, especially the role of language in it, is emphasized.
+Also, a child is now more able to engage in mutual contact and social interaction, and the exchange of thoughts with others promotes the disappearance of preconceptual forms of thinking.